priyankamuniraju/grub-bank/README.md

-GrubBank (or Food bank) is a standalone java application to store your favourite food recipes, update or delete them.
+GrubBank is a standalone java application to store your favourite food recipes, update or delete them.
 It can also be used to search recipes based on some search criteria.

 Tech or architecture stack - the project is developed using java 11, spring boot, REST API and H2 persistent DB on a high level.
 ### Pre-requisite to run the application :